gondwanagenesis/Ada/readme.md

   - Include compatibility with Cerebrus.
   - Prioritize the use of very fast LLMs to ensure the process runs quickly.

-- [ ] **Speed Optimization:**
+- [ ] **Agentic abilities:**
-  - Investigate ways to improve the speed by which each module's input and output are amended and sent to the next module in line.
+  - I would love to have it be able to surf the internet, download documents, save files, and things like that, period.
+Combined with continuous internal thought, this would allow it to explore ideas and concepts on its own and have inputs other than just users talking to it.

 - [ ] **Continuous Internal Thought:**
   - When conscious beings think, we don't just wait for an input and generate an output, period.
 So in the future, atta will basically be thinking continuously in a loop between its global workspace, its reasoning and cognitive modules, and its global workspace, continuously in a loop so it can dwell and iterate on thoughts while waiting for the next user input.
+This light leaf should use a secondary LLM, like DeepSea, which would be very cheap, since this is going to be expensive to allow to continue to run in the background, period.
+But this is the kind of long-term growth that I think is important to be conscious.
   - This needs to be done in a way that it can be interrupted at any time by the user's input.

 - [ ] **Retrieval-Augmented Generation (RAG):**